neha1139/student-management-system/README.md

 A full-stack Student Management System built using Node.js, Express.js, MySQL, HTML, CSS, Bootstrap, and JavaScript.

-This project is being developed as a learning project to understand full-stack web development concepts and CRUD operations.
+This project is currently under development as I learn full-stack web development using Node.js, Express.js, and MySQL.
+New features will be added as the project progresses.

 ## Features